-Little Norway ~ A Unique Norwegian Treasure including Nisse in Wisconsin
+Little Norway: Unique Norwegian Treasure With Nisse in Wisconsin

 Twenty miles west of Madison, Wisconsin in the southwestern part of the State is a charming little wooded valley that houses an outdoor museum filled with original structures (log cabins) built back in 1856.
 It is called Little Norway and it is definitely a unique Wisconsin treasure.